ebi-ait/hca-ebi-dev-team/docs/admin_setup/Setting-up-access-to-Terra-staging-area.md

 ```

 ## Using your Google account

+1. Ensure you are in the [dcp-ingest-team google group](https://groups.google.com/a/data.humancellatlas.org/g/ingest-team)
-1. Request in [`#dcp-2`](https://humancellatlas.slack.com/archives/C01360XN04S) channel from the Data Import team (contact person is `rarshad@broadinstitute.org`) for your google account to have access to the GCP buckets used for staging area
+* Everyone in the dcp-ingest-team google group should have read access to the staging bucket
+* New members can be added to this group by group owners, currently:
+    * Amnon, Tony, Claire, Oihane

+_It is the group owners' responsibility to ensure this list is kept up to date and that no one who shouldn't have access is in the group.
+If you notice someone who should no longer have access, please let the group owners know_

-1. Install gsutil and login using your google account.
+2. Install gsutil and login using your google account.
 You could follow instructions from https://cloud.google.com/storage/docs/gsutil_install

 ## Using Ingest Exporter's GCP service account
 1. Install gsutil https://cloud.google.com/storage/docs/gsutil_install